 The hip as the second largest joint in the human body

-The hip is a comparatively large joint in your body that connects the pelvis and the legs.
-After the knee, it is even the second largest joint in the human organism.
-A central part of the hip is the hip joint; a ball and socket joint through which movements in various directions are possible in the first place.
+The hip is a comparatively large joint in your body that creates a connection between the pelvis and the legs.
+In fact, it is the second largest joint in the human body after the knee.
+A central part of the hip is the hip joint; a ball-and-socket joint that makes movements in various directions possible in the first place.
 The hip joint performs two central tasks in the body.

 Rotations, extensions and flexions are only possible through the hip joint.
-However, it is also under permanent stress, which promotes the development of pain.
+However, it is also under constant strain as a result, which favors the development of pain. -

 The second task of the hip joint is to hold the individual structures together.